mehdi-kve/DesignPatterns/README.md

 - [Iterator], how an aggregate's elements are accessed
 - [Mediator], how and which objects interact with each other
 - [Memento], what private information is stored outside an object, and when
-- Observer, how the dependent objects stay up to date
+- [Observer], how the dependent objects stay up to date
-- State, states of an object
+- [State], states of an object
-- Strategy, an algorithm
+- [Strategy], an algorithm
-- Template Method, steps of an algorithm
+- [Template] Method, steps of an algorithm
-- Visitor, operations that can be applied to objects without changing their classes
+- [Visitor], operations that can be applied to objects without changing their classes

 ### Languages
 In my repository you can find implementation of design patterns in C# language on .NET